clivetong/Talks/NetConf2025/README.md

 ---

-### Call out to CollectionsMarshal
+### Shout out to CollectionsMarshal

-- to get to the underlying data structure that the collection class wraps

 ```CSharp
 List<int> x = [ 1, 2, 3, 4, 5 ];
 var data = CollectionsMarshal.AsSpan(x);
 ```

+- access to the underlying data structure that the collection class wraps

 ---